-Under the revised RGBC a phased elimination of Commission On Turnover now AMC or account maintenance fee was to bring it to zero in January 2016 after it was reduced to 3 per mille in April 2013, 2 per mille in January 2014, 1 per mille in January 2015 and COT was to eventually come to 0 per mille in January 2016.
+Under the revised RGBC a phased elimination of Commission on Turnover (CoT) now Account Maintenance Charges (AMC) or Account Maintenance Fee was to bring it to zero in January 2016 after it was reduced to 3 per mille in April 2013; 2 per mille in January 2014; 1 per mille in January 2015 and COT was to eventually become 0 in January 2016.

-The revised RGBC gave rise to a negotiable current Account Maintenance Fee also known as AMC of 1 per mille in January 2016.
+The revised RGBC gave rise to a negotiable current Account Maintenance Fee or AMC of 1 per mille in January 2016.

 1 per mille refers to 0.1 per cent of the value of the AMC eligible transaction done on your bank account.

-Here are 6 facts about AMC or COT you should know
+Here are 6 facts about AMC you should know

 1. Not On Credit Transactions